euler-xyz/euler-vault-kit/docs/whitepaper.md

 Interest Rate Models (IRMs) are contracts which determine the interest rate that should be charged given the state of a vault.
 Typically they are pure functions based on the utilisation, but this is not required.
 Today the most common function is a "linear-kink" model, which starts off with a gradual slope and then suddenly becomes steep at a particular target utilisation value.
 The `computeInterestRate` function of the `IIRM` interface accepts the bare minimum necessary to compute utilisation.

 Vaults invoke their IRMs during the vault status check.
 This means that if a vault is interacted with multiple times in an EVC batch, the IRM only needs to be called once, at the end of the batch.
 Vaults cache this interest rate in their storage so that on the first operation of a subsequent block the interest can be accrued.
-The interest rate must be pre-computed and cached so that non-pure IRMs will not be able to retroactively change observed interest accurals.
+The interest rate must be pre-computed and cached so that non-pure IRMs will not be able to retroactively change observed interest accruals.
 Non-pure IRMs can be invoked to re-target the interest rate at any time with the `touch` method (depositors should touch when it would re-target upwards, borrowers otherwise).

 IRMs can query the vault for additional information without triggering read-only re-entrancy protection because this lock is released at the time of the vault status check.
 Examples where this might be useful are with [nested vaults](#nesting) which may partially derive their interest rates from their parent vaults' state, or with vaults that implement synthetic assets.